simonseifert/useful-websites/README.md

 - cadmapper.com - Instant CAD files for any location on earth
 - archive.is — snapshot of any web page and it will be exist forever
 - archive.org - archived version of a web page
+- nuelink.com - plan, automate and manage your social media
 - dictation.io – accurate and quick voice recognition in your browser itself
 - codeacademy.com – the best place to learn coding online
 - iconfinder.com – millions of icons, also try icons8.com and flaticon.com